poac-dev/poac/README.md

 Poac is a package manager for C++ users.

-Poac can download project's dependencies and compile project.
+Poac can download project's dependencies and compile a project.
-Please see [poac.pm](https://poac.pm), [installation instructions](https://doc.poac.pm/en/getting-started/installation.html) and [The Poac Book](https://doc.poac.pm) for more details.
+Please see [poac.pm](https://poac.pm), [installation instructions](https://doc.poac.pm/en/getting-started/installation.html), and [The Poac Book](https://doc.poac.pm) for more details.

 :warning: Caution!
 Currently in development and cannot be used.

 ## Demo

-By using Poac, you can create a C++ project, build sources and execute an application:
+By using Poac, you can create a C++ project, build sources, and execute an application:

 ![Poac Demo](https://user-images.githubusercontent.com/26405363/100546063-9b81d500-32a2-11eb-9018-01f05e8d9252.gif)